Mohanavadivel-git/caasworkshop/lessons/15-VanityUrl.md

       targetPort: 8443
   ```
 - Route
-  - Change termination to `passthrough` and the targetport and add your vanity URL
+  - Change termination to `passthrough` and the targetport and add your vanity URL (lines 151-156)
   ```yaml
   spec:
     host: springboot-hello-world.app.caas.ford.com